-Figure 3.2.8a.
-Solar Panel Power Output.
+Figure 3.3: Solar Panel Power Output

-When integrated using the MATLAB trapz function, this data yields a single day power output of 6614 $\frac{J}{Day}$, which gives our team a safety factor of 4.98 for the hub and a safety factor of 13.4 for the node on that particular day.
-While this is not representative of the worst possible day, the team plans to use a lithium ion battery to allow the system to operate for extended periods without sunlight.
-When evaluating different battery options, the primary evaluation factors were the use of protected cells, energy density, packaging efficiency, and temperature requirements.
-Protected cells are standard battery cells with an added current interrupt device (CID) that will disconnect the battery terminals from the battery in the event of an overcharge, undercharge, or overcurrent.
 This is necessary for product safety and reliability.
-Based on Figure 3.2.8b it was clear that the Li-Ion were the most energy-dense batteries and were capable of meeting the temperature requirements of -10° C to 50° C [18].
+Based on Figure 3.4, it was clear that the Li-Ion were the most energy-dense batteries and were capable of meeting the temperature requirements of -10 °C to 50 °C [20].
 In order to prevent thermal issues with the lithium battery a textured silicone rubber-insulating pad will be added between the road surface and the module.
-This pad will increase the friction between the module, and road while having a thermal conductivity of 0.14 W/mK [19, 20].
+This pad will increase the friction between the module, and road while having a thermal conductivity of 0.14 W mK-1 [21, 22].
 A few packages were considered, including the popular 18650 or 14500, but the most efficient package for our system is a rectangular prism due to the design of the casing.
-As such, a 3500mAh lithium-ion Samsung Galaxy Note 2 battery was selected because of its flat, rectangular shape.
-Additionally, the Galaxy Note 2 battery has built-in cell protection and is manufactured by a large experienced manufacturer [21, 18].
+As such, a 3500 mA h lithium-ion Samsung Galaxy Note 2 battery was selected because of its flat, rectangular shape.
+Additionally, the Galaxy Note 2 battery has built-in cell protection and is manufactured by a large experienced manufacturer [20, 23].

-Figure 3.2.8b.
-Energy Density of Different Battery Technologies [22]
+Figure 3.4: Energy Density of Different Battery Technologies [24]

 The team wanted a fully charged battery to be able to power a module for 30 days without receiving any energy from the solar panel.
-A 3.3V switching regulator will be used that has an efficiency above 90% at our desired output voltage under our expected current draw.
+A 3.3 V switching regulator will be used that has an efficiency above 90% at our desired output voltage under our expected current draw.
 Since the voltage regulation circuit is 90% efficient, the amount of time the battery can power a module is as follows:

-Hub Battery Capacity= $$\frac{(90\%)(3500\text{mAH})(3.7\text{V})(3.6\frac{\text{J}}{\text{mWH}})}{(1328\frac{\text{J}}{\text{Day}})}=32 \text{ Days}$$
+Hub Battery Capacity = $$\frac{90\% \cdot 3500 \text{ mA h} \cdot 3.7 \text{ V} \cdot 3.6 \text{ J/mWh}}{1328 \text{ J} \text{ d}^{-1}} = 32 \text{ d}$$

 In order to transfer the energy from the solar panel to the battery, an energy conversion circuit is necessary.
 Our requirements for this application include a minimum efficiency of 90% and compatibility with the previously selected solar panel.
 Some possible solutions to this problem were integrated circuits, a custom made circuit, or a premade solar panel charger circuit board by Adafruit.
 The custom-made circuit designs, with discrete components, soon exceeded the complexity that the team felt comfortable with, at no benefit.
 After further investigation, it was determined that the Adafruit board was less efficient, more expensive, and used more board space than the team could spare.
 As a result, integrated circuits were the front-runner.
 Multiple ICs were evaluated, but the ST Microelectronics SPV1040 and L6924D shined ahead of the pack due to the high quality documentation and a reference design that was closely applicable to our design.
-This reference design also came with test data indicating its performance in applications similar to SCDLS's [23].
+This reference design also came with test data indicating its performance in applications similar to SCDLS's [25].